Yangyi1230/HadoopProject/README.md

 ## Introduction

+Happiness Index has always been difficult to measure, because it could be influnced by a lot of filelds and it also involves a large amount of data analysis.
+Traditionally, Happiness Index are measured by using the data from nationwide  survey which would consume a lot of human and material resources.
-Neighborhood quality has always been difficult to quantify.
-Tranditionally, neighborhood quality are measured by using the data from housing survey and urban development cusyomer satisfication survey.
-In this paper, we analyze the neighborhood quality and livibility based on three data source which are 311 Service Requests, NYPD Complaint Data Historic and geolocation based twitter sentiment analysis.
-Investifations of neighborhood quality often relate to various indicators.
-Combining these three data with geological information and foucusing mainly in three indicators which are safety, environment, and residents' happiness level.
+In this project, we analyzed the Happiness Index combining MapReduce framwork and a distributed database model.
+We used Apache Hadoop MapReduce, Apache Hive and Apache Spark to profile and integrate our three data sources, which are 311 Service Requests, NYPD Complaint Data Historic and geo-location based twitter sentiment analysis.
+Investigations of Happiness often relate to various indicators.
+We combined these three data with geological information and mainly focus on three indicators, which are safety, environment, and the sentiment revealed in Twitter.

 ## Note To Graders